craftcms/docs/docs/3.x/project-config.md

 ];
 ```

-If you don’t intend to use Project Config, you _should_ disable `writeYamlAutomatically` to avoid pushing project config changes into production that could impact migrations.

-You will still be able to manually trigger YAML file generation from the Project Config utility, or by running the following terminal command:
+You can manually trigger YAML file generation from the Project Config utility, or by running the following terminal command:

 ```bash
 php craft project-config/write